Shameel-Fazul/Perceptron-Head/README.md

-# Perceptron-Head
+# Twitter KNN Classification
-A twitter bot with a neural network
+A twitter bot that learns and predicts using KNN classification